rexresearch

 In addition to the basic single-barrel, cart-mounted design,

-ArmyTec is offering Thunder Generator in fixed or vehicle-mounted
+ArmyTec is offering Thunder Generator in fixed or

-installations, operated manually or via remote control.
-The firm's
+vehicle-mounted installations, operated manually or via remote

-proposed multibarrel design simulates a battlefield-like
+control.
+The firm's proposed multibarrel design simulates a

-experience, while a three-axis moving barrel allows precise
+battlefield-like experience, while a three-axis moving barrel

-coverage, the firm recommends synchronized networks of multiple
+very-wide-area coverage, the firm recommends synchronized

-By affixing bended barrels to the pulse detonation system, Thunder
+By affixing bended barrels to the pulse detonation system,

-waves around walls or other obstacles, Tabak said.
+shock waves around walls or other obstacles, Tabak said.

 "We're talking about a working system.
 There are no technology